Weldybox-en/Luciole_mini_slave_v1/README.md

 # Luciole_mini_slave_v1

 Luciole is an RGB controller controlled though WIFI.
 No need extra applications because the board carry a Webserver.
 Luciole has multiple operating mode in addition to the basics functionalities that you can find in a classic RGB controller.
-The goal with this board is to provide and very simple way to control RGB LED for a very low price.
+The goal with this board is to provide and very simple and lowcost to control RGB LED.

 The Luciole_mini_slave_v1 is simpler than the master one.
 In fact, it just need to wait for informations sent from the master and use them to command each LEDs.